Bedrock-OSS/bedrock-wiki/docs/blocks/block-permutations.md

 When working with block states, ensure that the `min_engine_version` in your pack manifest is `1.20.20` or higher.
 :::

-Block permutations are a way of conditionally applying components (including event triggers and tags) to a block with Molang expressions.
+The block `permutations` array provides a way of conditionally applying components (including event triggers and tags) to a block based on its current permutation (collection of state values).

-Permutations can override the block's base components, as well as those of other permutations.
-The latest permutation in the `permutations` array takes priority.
+Components within the `permutations` array can override the block's base components, as well as those of other component lists.
+The latest item in the `permutations` array takes priority.

 ## Defining Permutations